Enrolled agents: Frequently asked questions

 You can reschedule your appointment online or by phone.
 You will need your confirmation number.

 In general, there are no refunds for cancellations.
-Rescheduling fees will apply as follows:
+Rescheduling and cancellation fees will apply as follows:

-• No fee if you reschedule at least 30 calendar days prior to your appointment date
+• There is no fee if you reschedule or cancel at least 48 hours prior to your appointment date.

-• You will be required to pay another full examination fee if you reschedule less than five calendar days before your appointment date
+• You will be required to pay another full examination fee if you reschedule or cancel less than 48 hours prior to your appointment date.

-Note: All international testing information is subject to change in the interest of ensuring the health, safety, and well-being of SEE candidates and Prometric test center staff.
+Note: All international testing information is subject to change in the interest of ensuring the health, safety, and well-being of SEE candidates and PSI staff.

 Test center environment